 If you're really struggling with something, you can always get in touch with our support team.

-There's no need to download anything onto your computer, as our software is browser-based.
+There's no need to download anything onto your computer, as Frazier is browser-based.

 You simply log into the tool through our website, upload the video you want to audio describe, and then start writing or producing your audio description.